oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-target-db/prepare-target-db.md

    ![Image showing RMAN SHOW ALL output from target database server](./images/rman-show-all.png)

-9. Ensure system time of the ZDM service host and source database server should be in sync with your Oracle Cloud Infrastructure target.
+9. Ensure system time of the ZDM service host and source database server are in sync with your Oracle Cloud Infrastructure target.

    Execute **date** command across source , target and ZDM service host simultaneously and see whether they show the same time.